-Your pregnancy is over, but your aches and pains are going to hang around a little while longer.
+Your pregnancy is over, but your body takes time to heal.
 One of the reasons for this appointment is to give you an opportunity to talk with your healthcare provider about how your body feels post-pregnancy.
-Some changes are totally normal, but certain symptoms could indicate a potential problem.
+Some changes are totally normal and your provider can offer reassurance or tips for coping, but certain symptoms could indicate a potential problem.
 Some symptoms you might experience postpartum include:

-- Vaginal soreness or discharge: You can expect to be uncomfortable for a few weeks after delivery, but if your pain gets worse or you’re still seeing heavy discharge or bleeding the time your appointment rolls around, it may be cause for concern.
+- Vaginal pain: You can expect some vaginal pain, soreness or heaviness after a vaginal birth, but if your pain gets worse over time or you’re still seeing heavy bleeding the time this appointment rolls around, it may be cause for concern.

 - Problems urinating: After giving birth, you may experience pain or burning with urination, or a frequent need to urinate.
-These symptoms could indicate a urinary tract infection or another issue, so your healthcare provider will check in with you about how everything’s going in the bathroom.
+Persistent symptoms like these could indicate a urinary tract infection or need for pelvic floor therapy, so your healthcare provider will check in with you about how you feel.

-- Hemorrhoids: While you’re talking about bathroom time, your healthcare provider may ask if you’re experiencing pain during bowel movements.
-Hemorrhoids are common problems during pregnancy and in the postpartum period, and can be treated with topical medication or a stool softener.
+- Hemorrhoids: And while you’re talking about bathroom time, your healthcare provider may ask if you’re experiencing pain or bleeding during bowel movements.
+Hemorrhoids are a common problem during pregnancy and in the postpartum period, and can be treated with topical medication or a stool softener.

 What questions should I ask?

-There’s typically only one postpartum appointment, meaning that you may not be able to cover every single thing that’s going on with your physical, mental, and overall health following pregnancy.
-If you’re experiencing any of the above symptoms, write them down and ask about them at your appointment.
+There’s typically just two postpartum appointments, meaning that you may not be able to cover every single thing that’s going on with your physical, mental, and overall health following pregnancy.
+If you’re experiencing any of the above symptoms, write them down and ask about them at your appointment if it’s coming up soon.
 If you have questions about whether something is normal with you or Baby, this is the perfect time to ask.
 If you have questions about your feelings, sex drive, menstruation, or anything related to your physical or mental health, your healthcare provider will be happy to answer them.
 That being said, you can always call the office for advice or an earlier appointment if you’re concerned about a particular symptom!